J.D. Davis Player Props: Giants vs. Rockies

 - The Rockies have a 5.19 team ERA that ranks 29th across all league pitching staffs.

-- Rockies pitchers combine to rank 24th in baseball in home runs allowed (79 total, 1.3 per game).
+- The Rockies rank 22nd in baseball in home runs allowed (79 total, 1.3 per game).

-- The Rockies will send Seabold (1-2) out to make his seventh start of the season.
-He is 1-2 with a 5.40 ERA and 32 strikeouts in 41 2/3 innings pitched.
+- The Rockies will send Anderson (0-0) out to make his fifth start of the season.
+He is 0-0 with a 1.69 ERA and 12 strikeouts through 26 2/3 innings pitched.

-- His most recent appearance was on Thursday against the Arizona Diamondbacks, when the righty threw 5 1/3 innings, surrendering one earned run while giving up three hits.
+- The right-hander last appeared on Saturday against the Kansas City Royals, when he went six innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.